MulleFoundation/MulleObjCContainerFoundation/README.md

 These are all the classes that run with the standard C libraries only.

-* Interfaces with MulleObJC runtime via "ns_foundationconfiguration"
+* Interfaces with MulleObjC runtime via "ns_foundationconfiguration"
-* otherwise it is <mulle_objc_runtime/mulle_objc_runtime.h> agnostic, which means no _mulle_objc function calls or structure access.
+* otherwise it is `mulle_objc_runtime` agnostic, which means no `mulle_objc` function calls or structure access.

 # Why so many little libraries ?

-The sublibraries are there to structure the project.
+The sub-libraries are there to structure the project.
 The "Core" libraries Container, Data, Exception, String, Value are interdependent.

 Whereas Locale, KVC, Archiver can be taken out and stuff should still compile.